TTgeoheath/BMA.geocontext/README.md

 # About
-This package contains four functions corresponding to a two-step approach for addressing residence-based geographic uncertainties.
-The lacunarity was used to determine the upper limits for appropriate buffer selection (gbl).The upper limits was found at the location of maximum curvature appears
+This R package contains four functions corresponding to a two-step approach for addressing residence-based geographic uncertainties using buffer analyses.
-(lac.limit).
+The lacunarity is used to determine the upper buffer limits (gbl()).
+The upper limit is determined through maximizing the curvature of the lacunarity curve (lac.limit()).
 However, lacunarity assessment only yields the upper-scale limit of the buffer.
-Even when using buffer sizes within this range, variations in the estimated effect sizes in health-environment associations may occur.
-To address this issue, buffer sizes smaller than the upper limit was considered as a whole, while also taking into account the requirement for exposure-specific buffer sizes in multi-exposure models.
-Multiple-scale Cox models were developed based on the buffer sizes delineated within the lacunarity-defined limits.
-Bayesian Model Averaging was extended to Cox models to average effect estimates across all multiscale models, thus providing a more robust estimate.
-Each model is weighted by posterior probability.
-The functions in our package can provide both the coefficients and posterior probabilities for each model
+Even when using buffer sizes within this range, variations in the estimated effect sizes in the associations may occur.
+To address this issue, buffer sizes smaller than the upper limits are used within a Bayesian model averaging framework.
+Multi-scale Cox models are developed based on the buffer sizes within the lacunarity-defined upper limits.
+We extended Bayesian Model Averaging to the Cox regression model to average effect estimates across all multi-scale models, thus providing a more robust estimate.
+Each model is weighted by its posterior probability.
+The functions provide the coefficients and posterior probabilities for each model
-(model.pp) and an averaged estimate (model.overall).
+(model.pp()) and an averaged estimate (model.overall()).

 # Installation